Como Audio – Tried, tested and found true

 Long story short: After two weeks with the Como Audio Duetto, I didn’t really want to send it back.
 It looked wonderful, featured excellent sound quality that was more than enough for my living room and it played almost everything I wanted to.
 Yup, I’m definitely buying one and I might even go for the the Ambiente bundle – fancy that!

 Interiorator x Como Audio – The Spotify playlist

 I thought it would be cool to share with you a special Interiorator x Como Audio playlist.
 It’s a small selection of all the music I’ve discovered lately on Spotify and KCRW.com.
-All you have to do is open this link or click on the magnifying glass in the Spotify app and scan the code below.
+All you have to do is open this link.
 Enjoy!